 Because the Corinthians and others were praying on Paul’s behalf, Paul’s rescue also became a reason for many to rejoice and give thanks to God (Romans 15:30-32; Ephesians 6:18-19; Philippians 1:19; II Thessalonians 3:1; Philemon 22; Hebrews 13:18).

 Literary Style: Contrasting Terms

-A variety of techniques are used to capture and keep a reader’s interest.
+A variety of techniques are used to capture and keep the reader’s interest.
 Throughout II Corinthians Paul makes liberal use of contrasting terms.
 Comfort is contrasted to tribulation and affliction.
-Sufferings is contrasted to consolation and salvation.
+Sufferings are contrasted to consolation and salvation.

 - What are some things Paul expresses thanks about in other letters?

 - What other contrasting terms are being used in II Corinthians 3-11?

 - How is Paul drawing in the Corinthians to feel they are a part of what is going on in his life?